dihm/leveldiagram/README.md

 ## Quick Usage

-This package takes networkx directional graphs, which can be used effectively define a system hamiltonian, and creates an energy diagram representing the system.
+This package takes networkx directional graphs, which can be used to effectively define a system hamiltonian, and creates an energy diagram representing the system.
 The nodes of the graph represent the energy levels.
 The edges of the graph represent the couplings between levels.